Tarrytown - Restaurants

 The word is

-When you're looking for a restaurant in Tarrytown Village, NY and deciding "where to eat" check The word is restaurant reviews.
+When you're looking for a restaurant in Tarrytown, NY and deciding "where to eat" check The word is restaurant reviews.

 "The word is" reviews are compiled from reviews about restaurants from across the web, including Google, Open Table, Trip Advisor, Yahoo, Yelp, Zagat, and our own Westchester Restaurant Guide visitor reviews.